balamsoft/next-mail/README.md

 ## Attachments

+Emails and replies can contain file attachments (optional).
 The attachments data value is also a Base64 encoded string.

 ```
   ...